 Student Liaison co-Chair

 Brandon Colle is a current art therapy graduate student at Caldwell University and received his bachelor's degree in psychology with a minor in art from Rowan University.
-Brandon is completing his first year of internship at Youth Consultation Service serving adolescents with intellectual and developmental disabilities.
-With extensive experience as a substitute teacher and paraprofessional for 8 years and as an autism advocate, he hopes to work in schools to provide art therapy for children on the autism spectrum and to contribute to autism/art therapy research.
+Brandon is completing his final semester of internship at High Focus Centers serving adults and adolescents with mental health and substance use disorders.
+With extensive experience as a substitute teacher and paraprofessional for 7 years and as an autism advocate, he hopes to work in schools to provide art therapy for children on the autism spectrum and to contribute to autism/art therapy research.
 As a student liaison co-chair for NJATA, Brandon wants to use this platform to assist college students in the South Jersey area to provide guidance and support for those who may be interested in pursuing art therapy.